sephiroth74/HorizontalVariableListView/README.md

 </pre>

 ### API Requirements
-The minimum supported Android version is android 2.3
+The minimum supported Android version is android 2.3 (API Level 9)

-### Example
-See the Demo [MainActivity][1] for a working sample.

 ## License
 This software is distributed under Apache License 2.0: